 P.F.
 Chang’s Home Menu Shrimp Lo Mein

-Chang's sauce is polluted with three kinds of oil.
+Chang’s sauce is polluted with four kinds of oils.

 SeaPak Maryland Style Crab Cakes

 These crab cakes almost deliver more starchy filler than actual shellfish.
 Somewhere, a Marylander is shaking his head.

 Shrimp are essentially pure protein, so it’s puzzling to find that protein accounts for just 13 percent of this entrée’s calories.